 Paying your tiler per-metre or per-day

 Your tiler may provide a quote in days, rather than metres squares.
 Expert tradespeople may be able to lay more tiles per day than others, which may mean the average tiling costs per square metre may be lower.

 Here are some average tiling costs per square metre for common household tiling jobs.

-Cost to tile floor
+Cost to tile a kitchen or bathroom floor

 Floor tiles are often more expensive than wall tiles as they need to be hard-wearing to cope with feet, furniture and the trials and tribulations of daily life.